Skip to main content

 1. Home

-In conjunction with the ONU HealthWise program, Ohio Northern University offers a PGY1 Pharmacy Practice Residency.
+In conjunction with the ONU HealthWise program, Ohio Northern University offers a PGY1 Pharmacy Residency.
 The residency program provides pharmacy graduates that match into the programs with the unique opportunity to work in an extremely innovative health care setting.
 In the program, residents work with an interdisciplinary team of pharmacists, nurses, exercise physiologists and nutritionists that serve Hardin County citizens and employees and students of Ohio Northern University.
 For more information on Healthwise, click below.

 • ONU HealthWise